m-tari/piston_Problem/README.md

 We demonstrate solving a simple Fluid-Structure Interaction problem using this code.
-The whole domains consist of a piston as the fluid domain and a mass-spring system as the structure domain.
+The whole domains consist of a compressible invicid air in a piston as the fluid part and a mass-spring system as the structure part.